Pro Kabaddi 2017: U Mumba return to winning ways with win over Haryana Steelers

-For the past two days, Mumbai has suffered some enormous loss to property and lives as heavy rains hit the city.
-The normalcy of life has been disturbed in the city.
-But, the ‘Spirit of Mumbai’, a term that comes back every time an adversity hits the city, has kept its people going.
-Over the past two days, numerous people have opened their doors to strangers to help by providing food and shelter.
-However, a day after the rains forced a cancellation of Pro Kabaddi matches, normalcy returned to the kabaddi mat.
-U Mumba and Haryana Steelers met on Wednesday and like the city Mumbai which rose to fight the rains and returned to its normal gear, team Mumbai also channeled that Mumbai spirit to recover from three consecutive defeats at home to return to winning ways by defeating Haryana 38-32.
+The term ‘Spirit of Mumbai’ has been doing the rounds a lot over the past two days.
+Loud tickers of news channels and hashtag strewn fields of social media told stories of people offering food and shelter to complete strangers.
+The only connection between the hosts and the unlikely guests are that they both have been affected by the deluge.
+Almost every year, rains bring the city to a screeching halt and the residents of the city exhibit this Spirit of Mumbai by first helping out their fellow Mumbaikars and then going to work the very next day as if nothing happened.
+In a way, U Mumba channeled that Spirit in their match against Haryana Steelers on Wednesday.
+They came into the match with three consecutive defeats at home hanging over their heads and emerged with a 38-32 win.

-U Mumba haven’t made too many mistakes in the three matches that they lost.
+For a team that represents probably the only city in the country that truly never sleeps and seldom stops, U Mumba have looked prone to caving this season.
+They haven’t made too many mistakes in the three matches that they lost.
 What is apparent is that they somehow lost grip over these matches in the dying minutes.
-Against Haryana, it looked like it might be the same story.
+Against Haryana, it intialy looked like it might be the same story.
 U Mumba got off to a good start, as they had in the last three matches.
 They then started caving towards the end of the first half and the slide continued in the early stages of the second half, as has been the case in the last three matches.
 What happened after that, was the difference between the U Mumba of those three matches and the U Mumba that faced Haryana Steelers.
 Moreover, the Mumbai crowd, as Haryana coach Rambri Singh Khokhar would admit after the match, had an effect on the Steelers in the period when both teams were going neck to neck.
 It was an understandably depleted audience that came but the noise levels in the stadium was not too many bars below what is the usual.

 Apart from all that, U Mumba captain Anup Kumar stated that there was also some help from the opposition on the day.
 “I saw during the warm-up,” said Kumar during the post-match press conference, “That Haryana players were a little overconfident.
 It looked like they were taking it easy because they had won their last two matches while we have been losing.
 So our strategy was to go all out from the word go.”
 That did look to be the case in the first half.
 Haryana Steelers were the side that made the first raid and U Mumba were able to get a tackle on far too easily.
 They could not find much success in attacks in the early minutes but Haryana were being tackled left right and centre in that period.
 Such was Mumbai’s dominance that the Steelers were down to two men even before the end of the first 10 minutes.
 They would have been all out at that point had it not been for Vikas Kandola.
 Kandola managed to gain points out of consecutive raids.
 But he had little support as the Steelers kept giving away points at the other end.
 Kandola saved the Steelers three times before finally cracking and the Steelers were all out for the first time.
 Haryana then started to step up and because of that U Mumba starte the second half with just three men.